James Alfred Corea

-Mohandiram James Alfred Corea (23 November 1871 - 11 July 1915) was a Ceylonese colonial-era headman.
+An unassuming aristocratic Sinhalese who sacrificed his health and his very life, so the Moor community in his electorate would be safe from harm, Mohandiram James Alfred Corea (23 November 1871 - 11 July 1915) was a Ceylonese colonial-era headman.
 He was the Muhandiram of Madampe an area in the Chilaw District of Sri Lanka.

 Early life

 James Alfred Corea was born on 23 November 1871 at Negombo to Mudaliyar Henry Richard Corea and Cornelia Wilhelmina Perera.
 He was the grandson of Simon Corea J.P and Mudaliyar of Alutkuru Korale, and Cornelia Dias Bandaranaike.
 Sri Lankan author Kumari Jayawardena, writing about the Coreas noted: 'Unconnected to the liquor trade but making their money on plantation ventures was the Corea Family of Chilaw, an influential Govigama group with a history going back to Portuguese rule when they were warriors to Sinhala kings.
 During Dutch and British rule, members of the family were officials serving the state in various ways and rewarded with titles.
 Some members of the family took to the legal and medical professions, most notably the sons of Charles Edward Corea (a solicitor), who were active in local politics and in the Chilaw Association which campaigned against British land policies - especially the Waste Lands Ordinance, and for political reforms.'
 Kumari Jayawardena goes on to state: 'While being professionals and political activists, the Coreas were also important landowners. ' As a child, like some members of the Corea family, he attended S. Thomas' College, Mount Lavinia.
 He was the only son in the family, he had three sisters, Annie, Missie and Agnes.
 His sister Missie, married Cyril Gilbert Alahakoon Wijesiriwardana De Alwis, who was a Gate Mudaliyar.
-James Alfred's grandfather was a Justice of Peace and succeeded his brother Johannes as Mudaliyar of Alutkuru Korale after his death in 1835.
+James Alfred's grandfather was a justice of the peace and succeeded his brother Johannes as Mudaliyar of Alutkuru Korale after his death in 1835.
 James Alfred lived in Corea Court with his family in Madampe.